PE Curriculum Statement

-Our aim at Heather Garth is to broaden children’s experience in sport, enabling them to achieve personal successes and have the confidence to partake in a wide range of sports.
+Our aim at Heather Garth is to broaden children’s experiences in sport, enabling them to achieve personal successes and have the confidence to partake in a wide range of sports.
 The curriculum is designed to be enjoyable, but at the same time develop and stimulate the pupils; physically, socially, emotionally and cognitively.
-It aims to provide an equal opportunity of learning experiences.
-Pupils are encouraged to take on different roles and enjoy physical activity as performers, spectators and referees/umpires/officials.
+We want our children to be inspired by sport and physical activity, therefore having the understanding, confidence and ability to apply this to their own physical activity and healthy lifestyles.

-Pupils at Heather Garth participate in weekly high quality PE and sporting activities, taught by our in school Sports Co-Ordinator and Curriculum Leader of PE.
-Our carefully planned and progressive PE programme incorporates a variety of sports, such as games, gymnastics, dance, athletics and outdoor adventurous activities to ensure all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.
-Additional PE provision is also delivered by outside providers who teach Premier League Primary Stars Programme to Key Stage 2.
-This links PE with other core subjects such as Maths, English, Science and PHSE.
+Pupils at Heather Garth participate in a minimum of 2-hour weekly PE and sporting activities lessons, taught by our in-school Sports Co-Ordinator and Curriculum Lead.
+Our carefully planned and progressive PE programme incorporates a variety of sports, such as games, gymnastics, dance, athletics, swimming and outdoor adventurous activities to ensure all children develop the confidence, tolerance and the appreciation of their own and others’ strengths and weaknesses.

 We provide opportunities for all children to engage in structured, adult led extra-curricular activities after-school, as well as structured sporting adult led break times.
 Upper Key-Stage 2 have the opportunity to be involved in additional competitive sporting events, such as football.